 Families can access counselling and support with or without the person using alcohol and other drugs.
 Families can attend counselling and support, even if the person using substances does not want to access treatment.
 Support options for families include:

 - Family education sessions.

-For detailed information about these family support services, including how to find your local services, please see the Family Support Services page on our website by clicking here.
+For detailed information about these family support services, including how to find your local services, please see the Support Services for Families page on our website.

 Most of these services are funded by the State and Federal governments and provided at no cost to you.